 * Civil Engineering: Charles L. Rowley, P.E., PLS, Wareham, MA.

-4. Aspects of the Applicant’s proposal were reviewed by the departments and officials of the Town of Wareham, who provided testimony and/or written submissions to the Board, including:
+4. Aspects of the Applicant’s proposal were reviewed by the departments and officials of the Town of Wareham, who provided testimony and/or written submissions to the Board.

-[choose]

-Fire Department

-Police Department

-Conservation Commission

-Planning Board

 Board of Health